isonil/FLINQ/README.md

 FlinqPools.ReturnAllObjects() must be called each frame, or you can define NO_FLINQ_POOLS to disable object pooling.

-The project has not beed fully tested yet and may contain bugs.
+The project has not been fully tested yet and may contain bugs.

 # FLINQ enumerator